gioconte/SEBC/challenges/labs/1_mysql.md

 To do so, start the server, then issue the following commands:

-  /usr/bin/mysqladmin -u root password 'new-password' /usr/bin/mysqladmin -u root -h ip-172-31-17-8.eu-central-1.compute.internal password 'new-password'
+  /usr/bin/mysqladmin -u root password 'new-password' /usr/bin/mysqladmin -u root -h ip-172-31-17-8.eu-central-1.compute.internal password 'new-

+password'

 Alternatively you can run: